tomdalling/old-tomdalling.com/resources/blog-posts/draft_fizzbuzz.markdown

 and an output string.
 There is no official name for this pairing, due to FizzBuzz being a synthetic problem as opposed to a real-world problem, but it's not that uncommon.
 We create abstract models of data and processes, and these models contain things that need to be named.
+Often times there is a pre-existing name we can use, but sometimes not.
 Note that this concept is completely absent from previous implementations.

 The `divisible_by?` function was removed, because the modulo operation only